-They decided to go with Mediavine for ad placement because of their great reputation amongst other travel content creators, and because at the time they had lower traffic requirements compared to its competitors.
+They decided to go with Mediavine for ad placement because of its great reputation amongst other travel content creators, and because at the time it had lower traffic requirements compared to its competitors.

 The key for traffic to get accepted into Mediavine for Michael was to write a lot more posts with SEO in mind.
 This also helped the blog to reach the targeted readers in the US and the UK – a critical target audience if you hope to be accepted by Mediavine.

 Michael said that when they applied, it was easy to fill out the questionnaire, and then it took roughly two weeks to be accepted.